Learn the work

 Location

-Your training takes place in Karongwe Game Reserve, Limpopo.
-You’ll be fully immersed in nature while living in a Big Five Game Reserve.
+Your training takes place at a research station in Karongwe Game Reserve, Limpopo.
+You’ll be fully immersed in nature while staying inside a Big Five Game Reserve.

 Living here gives you direct access to a complex, fenced ecosystem.
 You’ll be training right where the action is, surrounded by diverse bushveld habitats and bordering local community lands.
 It’s a setting that allows you to see exactly how conservation management, wildlife protection and community coexistence work in the real world.

-To help you hit the ground running, you’ll join our pre-departure WhatsApp group before your course begins.
-Here, you can meet your fellow students, ask questions, and get guidance from our team, so you’ll already feel part of the Bushwise community before your first day on campus.
+To help you settle in, you’ll join our pre-departure WhatsApp group before your course begins.
+Here, you can meet your fellow students, ask questions, and get guidance from our team, so you’ll already feel part of the Bushwise community before your first day.

 Karongwe